How Verdikt works are useful only when they survive contact with the evidence. This guide builds the framework that does.

 The pipeline, stage by stage

-The first stage is intake.
-A founder spends nine minutes answering twelve structured questions through a conversational interface that probes for the ICP, the price hypothesis, the 10× claim, the falsifier, and the kill criterion.
+The first stage is the guided brief.
+A founder answers a set of structured questions through a conversational interface that probes for the ICP, the price hypothesis, the 10× claim, the falsifier, and the named risks.
 The output is a structured brief: a hypothesis tree with one root claim, three to five child claims, and the evidence requirements for each.
 The brief is parsed by Claude Sonnet 4.6 and validated by GPT-5 before it advances to the next stage.

 The second stage is market sizing.
 Verdikt runs bottom-up TAM from primary databases including SEC EDGAR, BLS, FRED, Census, Eurostat, and country-specific equivalents.
 SAM is derived from ICP density times an ACV band, cross-checked against three comparable wedges.
 SOM is modeled across three GTM scenarios with named penetration ceilings.
 Top-down "X is a $50B market" assertions are explicitly excluded from the source library.
 The output is a TAM/SAM/SOM table, a sizing memo, and a growth-rate range with two independent sources triangulated.